ryanwest6/Jcm_Client/README.md

-A Python API that connects to the JCM server to perform fault injection and testing on FPGA devices.
+This is a Python API that connects to the JCM server to perform fault injection and testing on FPGA devices.
+Note that this API is deprecated, as it was used to connect to the C/C++ version of the server.
+I wrote an updated server completely in Python that is now included in the JCM image.